Geneva: Transportation

 The city is served by the Geneva Airport.
 It is connected by Geneva Airport railway station (Gare de Genève-Aéroport) to both the Swiss Federal Railways network and the French SNCF network, including links to Paris, Lyon, Marseille and Montpellier by TGV.
 Geneva is connected to the motorway systems of both Switzerland (A1 motorway) and France.

-Public transport by bus, trolleybus or tram is provided by Transports Publics Genevois.
-In addition to an extensive coverage of the city centre, the network extends to most of the municipalities of the Canton, with a few lines reaching into France.
+Public transport by bus, trolleybus or tram is provided by Transports Publics Genevois (commonly referred to as TPG).
+In addition to an extensive coverage of the city centre, the network extends to most of the municipalities of the Canton, with, as of 2026, 14 bus, tram, and trolleybus lines going into France to service towns in which many cross-border workers reside.
 Public transport by boat is provided by the Mouettes Genevoises, which link the two banks of the lake within the city, and by the Compagnie Générale de Navigation sur le lac Léman which serves more distant destinations such as Nyon, Yvoire, Thonon, Évian, Lausanne and Montreux using both modern diesel vessels and vintage paddle steamers.